-Chris Gayle is one of the toughest batsmen to contain for most of the bowlers but even in his prime, Ravi Ashwin holds the edge over him.
-While Gayle is always seen respecting the off-spinners - strike-rate of 113.2, his least against all kind of bowling in IPL - he still averages 35.9 runs per dismissal against them.
+Chris Gayle is one of the toughest batsmen to contain for most bowlers but even in his prime, Ravi Ashwin holds the edge over him.
+While Gayle is always seen respecting the off-spinners - strike-rate of 113.2, his least against all types of bowling in IPL - he still averages 35.9 runs per dismissal against them.
 However, Ashwin knows how to get him out dismissing him four times in eight face-offs.

 Lasith Malinga v AB de Villiers

 Lasith Malinga is the all-time leading wicket taker in IPL.
 However, none of his 170 scalps in IPL involve the prized wicket of AB de Villiers.
-On the other hand, the maverick South African batsman has milked Malinga for 124 runs from the 61 balls he has faced from him.
+On the other hand, the maverick South African batsman has tonked Malinga for 124 runs from the 61 balls he has faced from him.

 During his incredible knock of 41 off 11 balls against Mumbai in 2015, de Villiers slammed 22 runs off five balls against Malinga.
 In the two games versus Mumbai in 2019, the Bangalore batsman smashed an aggregate of 48 runs off 15 balls.

-Malinga has a pretty average record against RCB and de Villiers convincing record against him is a big reason behind it.
+Malinga has a pretty average record against RCB and de Villiers’ convincing record against him is a big reason behind it.

 Sunil Narine v Rohit Sharma

 Five out of the 10 times these two have come up against each other (minimum 5 balls between the two), Rohit has scored at a strike-rate of 110 or less.
-On other 5 occasions when their contest has been curtailed to less than five deliveries, Narine has taken him thrice.
+On the other 5 occasions when their contest has been curtailed to less than five deliveries, Narine has taken him thrice.

-Four times, Rohit has been dismissed by Narine on his homeground - Wankhede Stadium - giving a sweeter tinge to the off-spinner’s mastery over one of the greatest batsmen of modern-day cricket.
+Four times, Rohit has been dismissed by Narine on his homeground – the Wankhede Stadium - giving a sweeter tinge to the off-spinner’s mastery over one of the greatest batsmen of modern-day cricket.